-- 1. BRAND = Brand#MN where M and N are two single character strings representing two numbers randomly and independently selected within [1 ..
-5]; - 2.
-TYPE is made of the first 2 syllables of a string randomly selected within the list of 3-syllable strings defined for Types in Clause 4.2.2.12. - 3.
-3-10.
-SIZE1 to SIZE8 are randomly selected as a set of eight different values within [1..50];
+- 1. BRAND = Brand#MN where M and N are two single character strings representing two numbers randomly and independently selected within [1..5]; - 2.
+TYPE is made of the first 2 syllables of a string randomly selected within the list of 3-syllable strings defined for Types in Clause 4.2.2.12; - 3.
+SIZE1 is randomly selected as a set of eight different values within [1..50];